mennaafi/TennisComp-Vision-Analysis-System/README.md

 #  🏀 Stage |
-## 🎯 Objectives:

-- Player Detection
+- Player Detection using ulralytics and YOLOv8.
-- Ball Detection
+- Ball Detection , i will Fine tune and train my own YOLO on my own custom dataset.
 - Tracking
-- Court Key Points Detection
+- Court Key Points Detection , i will train a CNN with pytorch to extract keypoints